MotasemAlfarra/federated-learning-with-pytorch/README.md

-# Federated Learning with Pytorch
+# Federated Learning with PyTorch

 This repo contains code for training models in a federated fashion using PyTorch and Slurm.
 This includes simple local training, federated averaging, and personalization.
 Moreover, this repo reproduces the results of the paper "Certified Robustness in Federated Learning".